Experience Kuala Lumpur: Unveiling the Top 5 Must-visit Wonders

 Sri Mahamariamman Temple

-The site is a functioning temple and as such a place of worship for the local Tamil community, but visitors can also explore the grounds and be amazed by the architecture and atmosphere.
+The site is a functioning temple and, as such, a place of worship for the local Tamil community, but visitors can also explore the grounds and be amazed by the architecture and atmosphere.
 South of Jalan Hang Lekir, hidden on Jalan Tun HS Lee, is the extravagantly decorated Sri Mahamariamman Temple.

 Chinatown

 Chinatown, based in Petaling Street, is also known as Chee Cheong Kai, Starch Factory Street, a nod to its roots as a tapioca-producing district.
-Chinatown is also a well-known bargain hunter’s paradise, a place where you can find everything from Chinese herbs to counterfeit goods.
+Chinatown is also a well-known bargain hunter’s paradise, where you can find everything from Chinese herbs to counterfeit goods.

 Batu Caves